wpquads/quick-adsense-reloaded/readme.txt

 = 2.0.96 ( 12 December 2025 ) =
 * Fixed : Checked with Plugin Check and added fix.
 * Added : Tested with WordPress 6.9 and update readme.txt

-= 2.0.95 ( 05 November 2025 ) =
-* Added : Option to select Polylang-specific language. #972
-* Improvement : Report should show the draft ads too #974
-* Fixed : Fatal error in query monitor #970
-* Fixed : click was not counted in the after-class condition. #973

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/quick-adsense-reloaded/trunk/changelog.txt)